IsaiasJD117/book-listing-app-react/README.md

 2. Install required dependencies:
 Open terminal/ command line in project folder and run the following command: npm install
+3. Add Developer key and secret to .env file
-3. To run on local environment execute in terminal run npm start in the root directory and then open new terminal in the client directory and run npm start
+4. To run on local environment execute in terminal run npm start in the root directory and then open new terminal in the client directory and run npm start
-4. Open browser the application should be running on localhost:3000 if not check console log to see what port the server is running on
+5. Open browser the application should be running on localhost:3000 if not check console log to see what port the server is running on
-5. Search a book name in the search bar and press enter or click the search button
+6. Search a book name in the search bar and press enter or click the search button